 Academic Admission Requirements

-The Forest Technology Diploma can be completed on a full-time (2 years) or part-time basis.
+The Forest Technology Diploma is completed on a full-time (2 years).
 Each term will include courses that are conducted in classrooms, labs and field settings.
 In addition to meeting entrance requirements for Selkirk College, Forest Technology has the following program requirements (please scroll down if you feel you aren't quite there yet):

 Math: (one of the following)

 Foundations of Mathematics 11 with a grade of “C+” (67%)

 Three credits of post-secondary English, Humanities or Social Sciences with a grade of “C" (60%) from a recognized institution.

 Biology 11, or equivalent science course with a grade of "C+" (67%).